Catholic Church in Norway

-The Catholic Church in Norway is part of the worldwide Catholic Church, under the spiritual leadership of the Pope, the Curia in Rome and the Scandinavian Bishops Conference.

-There were, as of May 2014, over 151,000 registered Catholics in Norway.
+The Catholic Church in Norway (Den katolske kirke i Norge) is part of the worldwide Catholic Church.
+As of May 2014, there were over 151,000 registered Catholics in Norway.
 It is claimed there are many Catholics who are not registered with their personal identification number and who are not reported by the local church; the full number may be as high as 230,000, 70% of whom were born abroad.
 That constitutes about 5% of the population, making Norway the most Catholic country in Nordic Europe.

 However, in early 2015, the Bishop of Oslo was charged with fraud for reporting to the government as many as 65,000 names of people claimed as members of the church who had not actually signed up.
 As the government gives a subsidy to religious organizations according to the number of members, the diocese was ordered to repay the government.
 The government reports for January 2015 that there were 95,655 registered Catholics, down from the 140,109 reported for January 2014.